Paleothermometer: CLAMP (Climate leaf analysis multivariate program)

 CLAMP is a multivariate approach largely based on a data set of primarily western hemisphere vegetation, subsequently added to with datasets from additional world regional vegetation.
 Canonical Correlation Analysis is used combining 31 leaf characters, but leaf margin type represented a significant component of the relationship between physiognomic states and temperature.
 Using CLAMP, MAT is estimated with small standard errors (e.g. CCA ± 0.7–1.0 °C).
 Additional temperature parameters can be estimated using CLAMP, such as the coldest month mean temperature (CMMT) and the warmest month mean temperature (WMMT) which provide estimates for winter and summer mean conditions respectively.

-Nearest living relative analogy / coexistence analysis

-Certain plants prefer certain temperatures; if their pollen is found one can work out the approximate temperature.